Throupy/RaspPi-Car/README.md

 # RaspPi-Car
-A remote control car made with a raspberry pi 3b+ and controlled with an Xbox360 wireless controller.
+A remote control car made with a raspberry pi 3b+ and controlled with an Xbox360 wireless controller which streams a live video feed to a flask application.

 # Equipment Used
 2 x RC-Car wheels </br>